mjcconsulting/camelz-cli/README.md

-# Camelz Framework CLI
+# CAMELZ CLI
-A command line utility for the Camelz Framework.
+Cross-Account Multi-Environment Landing Zones Framework Command-Line Utility.

 This program is a management utility to build an architecture based on CloudFormation which may include multiple Systems, running in multiple Accounts, associated with different Environments,